LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-chat-user-guide.md

 subCategoryName: Rich messaging
 indicator: chat
-subtitle: Agents are able to send structured content cards including text, images, maps and buttons, to enhance the conversation with the consumer.
+subtitle: Agents are able to send structured content cards including text, images, maps and buttons, to enhance the conversation with the consumer
 level3: ''
 permalink: messaging-channels-rich-messaging-structured-content-for-chat-user-guide.html
 isTutorial: false